 For our day on the island of San Cristobal a catamaran & snorkeling trip to Kicker Rock and the beach “Manglecito” was on the program.» Read the full blog post

-Today we were able to sleep a little more, because our flight from Guayaquil to the island of San Cristobal in the Galapagos Islands did not go to Mittgas until 12 o’clock.
-The flight with LAN Airlines took about 2 hours.» Read the full blog post
+Today we were able to sleep a little more, because our flight from Guayaquil to the island of San Cristobal in the Galapagos Islands just started at 12 o’clock.
+The flight with LAN Airlines to San Cristobal took about 2 hours.» Read the full blog post